-I think that’s the best way to start, by asking yourself, Why do you want to do this?
+I think that’s the best way to start, by being clear about it yourself, Why do you want to do this?

 Here are some possible reasons –

-- It could be because you don’t have time for comments, full-stop.
+- It could be because you don’t have the time anymore for comments, full-stop.

 4 huge disadvantages of turning off comments

-I think this is a BIG disadvantage because blogging has always been about the conversations.
+I think this is a BIG disadvantage because blogging has always been about conversations.

-Comments on a blog help you to make those all important connections with your audience, your readers.
-They help you build relationships.
+Comments on a blog help you to make those all-important connections with your readers.
+They help you to build lasting relationships with your audience and to understand their needs better.
 I’ll talk more about that in point #3.

-OK here’s a really stupid way to look at it –
+OK, so here’s a really stupid way to look at it:

 I did say it was stupid.

-Your toast should be warm, butter should be melting off the top of it with a nice dollop of sweet jam.
+Your toast could be warm, butter could be melting off the top of it with a nice dollop of sweet tasting jelly.

-Cold toast is bland, as bland as a blog with zero engagement.
+Cold toast is bland and uninteresting.
+Almost as bland as a blog with zero engagement.

-If you turn off comments, that’s exactly what it will be… like eating a slice of bland toast.
+If you turn off comments, that’s exactly what it will be… like eating cold rancid toast.

-Also, it’s not just about the engagement value, but comments help you to understand more about your reader’s needs so that in future posts you can try and address those needs.
+Also, as I said earlier, it’s not just about the engagement value, but comments help you to understand your reader’s needs better.

 When visitors come to your blog for the first time and see lots of engaging conversations going on, they immediately get the impression that hey, this blog must be pretty popular, let me check it out.